 - Continuing non-compliance: Continuing non-compliance can be defined as a pattern of noncompliance that, if allowed to continue, may increase risk to participants, damage the reputation of CCSU as a research institution, adversely affect the rights, welfare and/or safety of participants, or adversely affect the scientific integrity of the study.

-Reports of non-compliance are reviewed by the HSC/IRB Chair in conjunction with the HSC/IRB Administrative Team, the Associate Vice-President for Academic Affairs/Dean of the School of Graduate Studies, and as necessary, the Provost.
-HSC/IRB members may also be consulted to assist with reviewing allegations of noncompliance.
+Reports of non-compliance are reviewed by the IRB Chair in conjunction with the IRB Administrative Team, the Associate Vice-President for Graduate Studies, Research, and Faculty Development, and as necessary, the Provost.
+IRB members may also be consulted to assist with reviewing allegations of noncompliance.
 If an instance of non-compliance is verified, corrective action may include, but is not limited to:

 - Notification of research subjects or re-consent of current research participants;